coltonBlackwell/coltonBlackwell/README.md

 ### Welcome! 👋

 - 🏫 I'm a fourth-year Computer Science student at Simon Fraser University
-- 💻 I know the basics of programming languages such as Python, Java, Javascript, and HTML
+- 💻 I have experience in several programming languages such as Python, Java, Javascript, and HTML

 ## About Me